jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 - bug: He was able to have the spell continue to cast even after he went through a portal
 - bug: Best spell wasn't accurate
 - copy error: in spells cost more mana explained "spell\'s"
+- target similar / connect line animates farther than it should
 ## Content
 - arrow copy: "Ignores cast range"
 - Endgame Looping (1/28)